 Recovery Fund.
 In this context, we also agreed to work on a Recovery Fund to prepare and support the recovery, providing funding through the EU budget to programmes designed to kick-start the economy in line with European priorities and ensuring EU solidarity with the most affected member states.
-Such a fund would be temporary, targeted, commensurate with the extraordinary costs of the current crisis and help spread them over time through its financing structure.
-Subject to guidance from Leaders, discussions on the legal and practical aspects of such a fund, including its relation to the EU budget, its sources of financing and on innovative financial instruments, consistent with EU Treaties, will prepare the ground for a decision.
+Such a fund would be temporary, targeted and commensurate with the extraordinary costs of the current crisis and help spread them over time through appropriate financing.
+Subject to guidance from Leaders, discussions on the legal and practical aspects of such a fund, including its relation to the EU budget, its sources of financing and on innovative financial instruments, consistent with EU Treaties, will prepare the ground for a decision

 Upcoming MFF.
 The next EU Multiannual Financial Framework (MFF) will play a central role in the economic recovery.
 It will have to reflect the impact of this crisis and the size of the challenges ahead, by setting the right priorities, to allow Member States to effectively address the fallout of the coronavirus crisis, to support the economic recovery, and ensure that cohesion within the Union is maintained through solidarity, fairness and responsibility.
 We welcome the Commission’s intention to adapt its MFF proposal to reflect the new situation and outlook.

 Roadmap for Recovery.
 Work is ongoing on a broader Roadmap and an Action Plan to support the recovery of the European economy through high quality job creation and reforms to strengthen resilience and competitiveness, in line with a sustainable growth strategy.
 It should put in place the conditions to relaunch our economies whilst promoting economic convergence in the EU and reducing any fragmentation resulting from the crisis, including through the rapid restoration of the full functionality of the Single market.
 The President of the Commission and the President of the European Council, in consultation with other institutions, including the ECB, have started work to this end.
 The Eurogroup stands ready to contribute and support this endeavour.